 A number of musical artists and groups have incorporated the icons – and even the very name – of Jonestown into their own images in recent months.
 Among recent discoveries:

 • Canadian hip-hop artist D-Sisive has released the third CD in his Jonestown trilogy, entitled The Dream Is Over.
 In addition to the title track, the CD includes such tracks as “November,” “WhenWeDieTogether,” and “All My Friends Are Dead.”
-Reviews appeared on several Canadian websites, including the Torontoist (which features the audio for “WhenWeDieTogether”) and Exclaim.
+Reviews appeared on several Canadian websites, including the Torontoist (which features the audio for “WhenWeDieTogether”).
 The album is available for free download here.

 • Polkadot Cadaver, an avant-garde metal rock group from Rockville, Maryland, has released an album called Last Call in Jonestown.
 The title track includes numerous images from previous videos, as well as sound bites from the so-called Death Tape.
 (The video also appears on the Metal Underground and ThePRP websites.)